kiltandcode/kiltandcode.com/_posts/2021-01-21-how-to-install-and-use-sqlite-on-windows.md

     alt='SQLite Download Page'
 %}

-Unlike modern versions of macOS, **SQLite isn't installed by default on Windows**.
-If you're using Windows like I am, you need to do a few extra steps before you can start using it.
+Unlike modern versions of macOS, SQLite isn't installed by default on Windows.
+If you're using Windows like I am, you need to complete a few extra steps before you can start using it.

 Let's begin to install SQLite on Windows by first downloading the executables from the [SQLite Download Page](https://www.sqlite.org/download.html).

-You'll want to find the section **Precompiled Binaries for Windows** and download one of the ZIPs.
-In this guide I'll be using the bundle of command-line tools, simply because it's always useful to have the additional utilities available if you ever need them.
+You'll want to find the section **Precompiled Binaries for Windows** and download one of the zip files.
+In this guide I'll be using the bundle of command-line tools, simply because it's always useful to have the additional utilities on hand.

 The bundle includes the executables **sqlite3.exe** for managing SQLite databases, **sqldiff.exe** for displaying the differences between SQLite databases and **sqlite3_analyzer.exe** that provides